 Make note of "???" on the Word-Reference diagram between the "R" and the "T".

-It’s interesting to note that there is no specific time interval between the “R” and “T.” We could speculate that the resurrection of the Church, which removes the “righteous” men and women from the earth, may greatly accelerate events into Tribulation.
+It is interesting to note that there was no specific time interval between the “R” and “T.” We speculated that the resurrection, which removed the “righteous” men and women from the earth, would accelerate events towards the tribulation.

-In Revelation 7:9 we read that “a great multitude that no one could number, from every nation, from all tribes and peoples and languages” have come to faith after the resurrection and into Tribulation.
-These men and women are referred to as “Tribulation saints" and they, along with the "Old Testament saints", are "blessed" and are "invited to the marriage supper of the Lamb."
-The Church saints are not on the “invited guests” list because the Bride doesn’t invite herself to her own wedding.
+In Revelation 7:9 we learn that “a great multitude that no one could number, from every nation, from all tribes and peoples and languages” have come to faith after the resurrection and into Tribulation.
+And in Rev. 19:9 we learn that these men and women (the great multitude) are "blessed" because they are "invited to the marriage supper of the Lamb."
+The saints (the Bride of Christ) are not on the “invited guests” list because a Bride doesn’t invite herself to her own wedding.

-Make note of the "Age of the Gentiles" and the "T" on the Word-Reference diagram
+Make note of the "T" on the Word-Reference diagram

 Make note of "??????" on the Word-Reference diagram between the "T" and the "K".